shubhamkumawat789/Titanic-Survival-Prediction/README.md

-# Titanic Survival Prediction
+# 🚢 Titanic Survival Prediction

 ## Project Overview
 The Titanic Survival Prediction project aims to predict whether a passenger survived or not, using machine learning techniques.
-The project uses the famous Titanic dataset and implements various algorithms such as Logistic Regression, Random Forest, and K-Nearest Neighbors to train a predictive model.
+The project uses the famous Titanic dataset and implements various algorithms such as Logistic Regression, Random Forest, and Voting Classifier Ensemble to train a predictive model.

-This project is designed to showcase end-to-end data processing, model training, and deployment using **Streamlit** for interactive web applications.
+Random Forest Classifier: For capturing complex non-linear relationships Logistic Regression: For interpretable linear decision boundaries Voting Classifier Ensemble: Combines both models for improved accuracy and robustness

+🎨 Web Application
 ## Objective
 - Predict Titanic passenger survival based on features like age, sex, class, and more.
 - Implement multiple machine learning algorithms.